UCI-HyperXite/inverter-control/README.md

 Specifically, we will generate the UF2 executable that the Pico needs and manually copy this file over to the Pico.

-If you have the CMake extension installed, you can click "Build" on the bottom.
-The executable files for the Pico, including the UF2, will be automatically generated in the `build` directory.
+If you have the CMake extension installed, you can use the **Build** button in the status bar.
+The executable files for the Pico, including the UF2, will be compiled to the `build` directory.

 If you'd like to run the commands themselves, you can run the following: